July Crisis: German thinking

-Austria-Hungary considers an ultimatum
+Austria-Hungary considers an ultimatum (7–23 July)

 On 7 July, the Council of Joint Ministers debated Austria-Hungary's course of action.
 The most hawkish on the Council considered a surprise attack on Serbia.
-Count Tisza persuaded the Council that demands should be placed on Serbia before mobilization to provide a proper "juridical basis for a declaration of war".
+Tisza persuaded the Council that demands should be placed on Serbia before mobilisation to provide a proper "juridical basis for a declaration of war".

-Samuel R. Williamson, Jr. has emphasized the role of Austria-Hungary in starting the war.
+Samuel R. Williamson, Jr. has emphasised the role of Austria-Hungary in starting the war.
 Convinced Serbian nationalism and Russian Balkan ambitions were disintegrating the Empire, Austria-Hungary hoped for a limited war against Serbia and that strong German support would force Russia to keep out of the war and weaken its Balkan prestige.